Jeevitha771/CKA-Practice-Lab/Networking/Q90-clusterip-service-session-affinity.md

 kubectl label deployment backend tier=api kubectl label pods -l app=backend tier=api
 ```
+NOTE: The Trap: Because Deployments are self-healing, if you delete one of these pods (or a node crashes), the ReplicaSet will immediately spin up a new pod using the original Pod Template.
+Because the template was never updated, the new pod will only have app=backend and will be missing tier=api.

 > **Why:** A service with a selector but no matching pods will have empty endpoints —
 > it won't route any traffic.
 The deployment gives us real targets to verify against.